MarkSFrancis/msk-sls/README.md

 # MSK SLS
-Serverless MSK proof of concept, using python as much as possible
+Serverless MSK proof of concept, using scala as much as possible

 # Architecture